Ambarish563/-ticket-reservation-system/README.md

 **Submission**

 * Commit and push your working code to your GIT repository.
-* Ensure all tests pass otherwise you will receive no credit.
+* Ensure all tests pass in the reservation_test.go otherwise you will receive no credit.
+* Go to Pkg/tickets directory in terminal and run go test ./... , it will run all the test cases in reservation_test.go.